-In fiscal year 2020, we withheld payroll taxes totaling \$9.4 million related to the vesting of Restricted Awards.
+In fiscal years ended September 30, 2021 and 2020, we withheld payroll taxes totaling \$46.0 million and \$9.4 million, respectively, related to the vesting of Restricted Awards.

 Restricted Units are not included in issued and outstanding common stock until the shares are vested and released.
 The table below summarizes activity related to Restricted Stock Units: